bohdankutsenko/bohdankutsenko.github.io/content/about/index.md

 avatar: 'me.jpg'
 skills:
   - Coding
-  - Reading
-  - Painting
-  - Crafting
+  - Analysing
   - Problem Solving
   - Team Management
   - Mentoring
 ---

 Hello!
-I'm Bohdan Kutsenko, from Indore, also known as Mini Mumbai and the Cleanest City of India.
+I'm Bohdan Kutsenko from Kyiv, Ukraine.

 I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

-I am pursuing my Bachelors from [SVVV, Indore](https://www.svvv.edu.in/) in Computer Science and Engineering (2018-2022) my current GPA is [3.7]() out of 4.
+I am pursuing my Bachelors from [Taras Shevchenko National University](https://knu.ua/en/) in Computer Science (2018-2022) my current GPA is [3.8]() out of 4.

-I am a member of [Developer Student Club - SVVV](https://dsc.community.dev/shri-vaishnav-vidyapeeth-vishwavidyalaya/) and have also been awarded 75% Merit Scholarship(Top 10%) by my college.

-Here are a few of the other activities that I love to do!
+Here are a few of activities that I love to do!